ThinkBlocks: Educational philosophy

 ThinkBlocks can be used in multiple ways.
 Children can play with them as with other blocks, attaching and detaching different blocks with one another and nesting smaller blocks within larger blocks.
 They are also designed to be used in conjunction with the Patterns of Thinking method, as a so-called "tactile manipulative" used to model ideas.
 Derek Cabrera, creator of ThinkBlocks, has said that his educational philosophy has been influenced by Jean Piaget's constructivism, and ThinkBlocks reflect this, particularly when used in conjunction with DSRP/Patterns of Thinking: a child becomes an active participant in "constructing" knowledge as he or she models ideas with the blocks.

 ThinkBlocks are also part of a class of educational tools called tactile manipulatives.
 Tactile manipulatives are popular in math subjects (especially in the elementary grades) and in Montessori education.
 ThinkBlocks were designed to be used in any grade and any topic thereby extending the range of use of tactile manipulatives.
 The linkage between the four DSRP thinking skills and tactile manipulatives appeared in Scientific American Mind in 2010.

 Applications

-ThinkBlocks have been used extensively in pre-school, elementary, secondary, and post-secondary classroom settings, including by the Ithaca City School District in Ithaca, NY, and Fairfax County School District in Fairfax, VA.
+ThinkBlocks have been used extensively in pre-school, elementary, secondary, and post-secondary classroom settings, including by the Ithaca City School District in Ithaca, NY, and Fairfax County Public Schools in Fairfax County, Virginia.
 In addition to typically developing students, teachers have found ThinkBlocks to be particularly useful for students with emotional or learning disabilities.
 ThinkBlocks have also been used by organizational leaders, inventors, and scientists and in college classrooms.

 The following images provide an example of how ThinkBlocks are used: